• About

 Slice the garlic cloves and fresh chili (if using).
 In a bowl, mix the salt, sugar, garlic cloves, and chili pepper.

 Add the sliced garlic and spicy pepper mixture to the sliced cucumbers.
+Pour the boiling water and vinegar.
+Mix well.
+Submerge the cucumbers in the boiling water and vinegar mixture.

 • Make ahead.
-These spicy pickles are relatively fast to make, however, they need a bit of time to be ready.
+These spicy pickles are relatively fast to make; however, they need a bit of time to be ready.
 Make sure you make these at least 3 hours ahead or preferably overnight.

 • Use one fresh chili per 1 lb (0.5 kg) of cucumbers.
 To make these refrigerator pickles spicier, double the chili amount.
 If you don't want any spice whatsoever at all, then omit the chili pepper flakes and fresh red chilis entirely.